Devils roll past Rangers with 4-goal 2nd period

 Zajac added an empty-netter in the final minute of the game.
 New Jersey posted its second straight win and improved to 6-1-2 in its last nine games.
 The Devils also sent the Rangers to their fourth loss in five games.

 New York trails the Columbus Blue Jackets by three points for the second wild-card spot in the Eastern Conference.
-Columbus is tied in points with the New York Islanders but has three fewer wins and visits the Edmonton Oilers later Saturday night.
+Columbus is tied in points with the New York Islanders but has three fewer wins in two more games played.
 Mackenzie Blackwood made 31 saves and improved to 8-1-2 in his last 11 starts since allowing six goals to the Rangers on Jan.
 9.

 Filip Chytil and Mika Zibanejad scored in the first period for the Rangers while Greg McKegg and Tony DeAngelo tallied in the third.
 Rookie Igor Shesterkin allowed five goals on 23 shots in his first action in two weeks after recovering from a fractured rib sustained in a car accident in Brooklyn on Feb.
 23. He was replaced after 40 minutes by Henrik Lundqvist, who made five saves.